agnusmaximus/Word2Bits/README.md

 Run with
 ```
-./word2bits -bitlevel 1 -size 200 -window 10 -negative 12 -threads 2 -iter 5 -min-count 5 -train inupt  -output 1bit_800d_vectors -binary 0
+./word2bits -bitlevel 1 -size 200 -window 10 -negative 12 -threads 2 -iter 5 -min-count 5 -train input  -output 1bit_800d_vectors -binary 0
 ```
 Description of the most common flags
 ```
-- quantization_level - Number of bits for each parameter.
+- quantization_level          Number of bits for each parameter.
 0 is full precision (or 32 bits).
-- size - word vector dimension
+- size                        Word vector dimension
-- window - window size
+- window                      Window size
-- negative - negative sample size
+- negative                    Negative sample size
-- threads - number of threads to use to train
+- threads                     Number of threads to use to train
-- iter - number of epochs to train
+- iter                        Number of epochs to train
-- min-count - min count.
+- min-count                   Minimum count value.
 Words that appear less than min-count times in the corpus will be removed from the vocabulary.
-- train - input corpus text file
+- train                       Input corpus text file
-- output - path to write output word vectors
+- output                      Path to write output word vectors
-- binary - whether to write output in binary or in text (Glove) format.
+- binary                      Whether to write output in binary or in text (Glove) format.
 1 means write in binary, 0 means write in Glove format.
 ```

 ### Tutorial - text8